-Hawaii is one of the USA’s most beautiful and exotic destinations to holiday.
-From its Polynesian roots, Hawaii has a unique cultural identity that’s reflected in the use of Hawaiian language.
+Hawaii is one of the world’s most beautiful and exotic destinations, known for its unbelievable beaches and luxury resorts.
+But even more attractive than its postcard views is its beautiful Polynesian culture.
+This cultural identity, one of community and compassion, is as colorful as the golden sands and azure waters.
+The best introduction to this unique culture is through the Hawaiian language.
 Once in danger of extinction, Hawaiian is one of three languages used in the state today.
-Play your part in keeping the language alive and learn these 10 useful Hawaiian phrases before you go.
+Play your part in keeping the language alive and connect with the local culture with these 10 useful Hawaiian phrases.

 1. Aloha – Hello